When traveling on vacation or on business, we are often asked if you “Can you bring an umbrella on a plane?”

 What You Can and Cannot Bring in Your Carry-On Bag

-Apart from umbrellas, you may also become clueless about which stuff are allowed on a plane and which are not.
-Bringing restricted items with you will not only cost you time and effort but also money.
+Apart from umbrellas, you may also be curious about which items are allowed on a plane and which are not.
+Bringing restricted items with you will not only cost you time, it can also cost you money so it's worth researching everything in advance.
+Also always check with your airline if you are unsure.

-Electronic items like laptops, hair dryers, hair straighteners, and electric razor are typically allowed on board.
-You may also bring your tablet, MP3 player, and camera (including the camera equipment).
+Electronic items like laptops and electric razors are generally allowed on board.
+You may also bring your tablet, MP3 player and camera (including the camera equipment).

-Nevertheless, your electronic items generally can be packed in your hand luggage.
+Your electronic items generally can be packed in your hand luggage.
 Note that most airlines ask that the electronic items are fully-charged or have enough battery to last the flight.
 So, don’t forget to charge them beforehand!
+At the security checkpoint you may be asked to take the items out of your bag and have them scanned separately.

 Medicine or Pills

 Airlines allow medicines and pills in the cabin.
-These include syrups, suspensions, or other liquid medicines given they are only 100 ml or less.
+These include syrups, suspensions, or other liquid medicines, however they should be 100 ml or less.
 Check with your airline if you need to bring more than that.

-In case you need oxygen, respirators, ventilators, and other medical equipment with you, please ask your airline about their conditions about this.
+In case you need oxygen, respirators, ventilators, and other medical equipment with you, check with your airline about their conditions well before you travel.

 Nevertheless, you may bring baby food, powdered milk, dried fruits, and nuts.
 Truffles or filled chocolates are allowed but to limited amounts.